 LIVE AT ART CENTRAL

-Aside from a full program of conversations the LIVE AT ART CENTRAL theatre will host the participation of regional and international organizations holding open sessions of arts-related educational and cross-functional meetings.
+Aside from a full program of conversations, the LIVE AT ART CENTRAL theatre hosts the participation of regional and international organizations holding open sessions of arts-related educational and cross-functional meetings.
 Presented in partnership with Education Partner, Asia Society Hong Kong Centre.

 About Asia Society Hong Kong Centre

 As an affiliate of the Asia Society global network of 13 centers, Asia Society Hong Kong Center was established in 1990 by a group of Hong Kong community leaders, led by the late Sir Q.W.
 Lee, honorary chairman of Hang Seng Bank.

 In February 2012, the Hong Kong Center established its new home in Admiralty at the former Explosives Magazine of the old Victoria Barracks.

 Steeped in history, cultural significance and natural beauty, the 1.3 hectares site, which houses a group of four former British military buildings, was originally built by the British Army in the mid-19th century for explosives and ammunition production and storage.
 Through careful conservation, restoration and adaptive re-use, this heritage site was successfully transformed into a cultural, artistic and intellectual hub in Hong Kong in 2012 and offers a broad variety of programs in the form of lectures, performances, film screenings and exhibitions to the community.